 An amateur genealogist traced Mr Stubbs after Mrs Burleigh's family discovered her long-lost brother during some family tree research two months ago.

-Mrs Burleigh said: "You don't know how much this means to me."'He was gone'
+Mrs Burleigh said: "You don't know how much this means to me."

 She was adopted in 1938 by her aunt, for reasons unexplained, and stayed on the Isle of Wight while her brother went to stay with their grandparents in Chichester, West Sussex.

 Their mother died in 1941 but their soldier father survived a Prisoner Of War camp, and came back after the war ended to collect his children.